COVID-19 ASL videos

 The CDC has produced a series of videos for the American Sign Language community on COVID-19.

-At Appledore Medical Group we remain focused on caring for our patients by providing high-quality healthcare services when you need them.
-Our practice is open, and continues to see patients for health care needs.
-And, you can always contact us through the secure patient portal.
+At Appledore Medical Group we remain focused on caring for our patients by providing high-quality healthcare services when you need them, even during these unprecedented times.
+We remain committed to addressing your healthcare needs in person, through virtual visits, or via communications through our secure patient portal.

-The safety of our patients and visitors remains our top priority, so we are:
+The safety of our patients and visitors remains our top priority, so we have:

 Should I still come to my appointment?